input-output-hk/js-chain-libs/examples/explorer/README.md

 # Basic Explorer

-A simple Cardano Explorer using Reactjs, React-bootstrap and Relay to use with Jorgunmandr node.
+A simple Explorer using Reactjs, React-bootstrap and Relay to use with Jorgunmandr node.

 # What does this Explorer have/ do?